devbitfia/iPint/README.md

 - Testnet Base URL https://api.ipint.io:8002

 #### <a name="checkout_endpoint">Checkout</a>
-To get id to be fetched in the redirect url.

-Mainnet Redirect URL : https:ipint.io/checkout?id=fetch-id-from-the-response

-Testnet Redirect URL : https:ipint.io/test-checkout?id=fetch-id-from-the-response
+To get 'payment_process_url' and redirect on it to open iPint's checkout page
 * ###### URL
   /checkout
 * ###### Method